 Dark Web Research tools can alert you and your staff any time one of your email addresses is found in an online ‘data dump’ from a hacked website.
 This notification is very powerful and allows you to notify quickly all affected users in your organization and encourage them to update their passwords on those sites.
 You can also remind them NEVER to use the same password across multiple sites.
 However, if they HAVE used the same password across various websites, this alert gives them a chance to update it everywhere quickly.

-For more detail about dark web research, please read here.
+For more details on dark web research, please read here.

 Implementing a robust security plan is important.
 If any of this feels overwhelming to you, Enable can help!
 We are passionate about changing lives by serving those who serve.
 Helping churches implement effective, safe and secure technology solutions is a large part of how we serve.
 At Enable, we desire that churches like yours benefit from all tools and technology resources that can support ministry, while ensuring that you are able to establish and maintain a secure environment.
 Technology should be a benefit to you and should not be a source of confusion or fear!
 When churches are able to utilize technology confidently and securely, they can then focus their efforts fully on ministry, service, discipleship, and the changed lives of the people they serve!
 Reach out to us at [email protected] to get started!